Current Seizure Studies and Events at NCSU-CVM

 (Recruiting for cases)

 North Carolina State University's College of Veterinary Medicine is participating in a national clinical trial evaluating a new drug to treat canine idiopathic epilepsy.
-Qualifying canine patients must be at least four months old, not previously treated with anti-seizure medicaiton, weigh at least1.5 kg, have no previous history of seizure clusters, and not be pregnant.
+Qualifying canine patients must be at least four months old, not previously treated with anti-seizure medicaiton, weigh at least 1.5 kg, have no previous history of seizure clusters, and not be pregnant.
 Candidates must be seen by the clinical investigator within seven days of the most recent seizure.
 Dogs that meet the initial eligibility criteria receive free medical evaluations and diagnostic tests.
-Dogs that are enrolled in the treatment phase of the study receive free medication (no placebo) and monthly exams as well as a CT scan or MRI if over five years of age.
-For more information regarding this project, please contact study coordinator Julie Osborne, email@example.com 919-513-6812.
+Dogs that are enrolled in the treatment phase of the study receive free medication (no placebo) and monthly exams as well as an MRI if patient qualifies for study.
+For more information regarding this project, please contact study coordinator Julie Osborne, firstname.lastname@example.org 919-513-6812.

 Impacts of Epilepsy in Companion Animal Patients (Fall 2012 Study Closed)